davidelettieri/davidelettieri.it/src/pages/about.md

 ## Current job

 I'm working at [getpaid](https://www.getpaid.io/) as a software engineer.
-Wy work is focused on .NET backend services and on setting up our Azure infrastructure.
+My work is focused on .NET backend services and on setting up our Azure infrastructure.
 I use daily several Azure products such us CosmosDb, Service Bus, Blob Storage and AKS.

 ## Education
 I have a "Laurea Specialistica in Matematica" which corresponds to a Master's Degree in Math.
 I also did a couple of years of a PHD course in Math but I found out it was not the right career path for me.
 However I was able to land a couple of publications in Numerical Analysis.
 Learning is one of my strongest skills, one which I constantly train.